Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 description: Detailed information about Amplitude Experiment's local evaluation architecture, limitations, and tradeoffs.
 ---

-Server-side [local evaluation](./general/evaluation/local-evaluation.md) runs [evaluation logic](./general/evaluation/implementation.md) on your server, saving you the overhead incurred by making a network request per user evaluation.
+Server-side local evaluation runs [evaluation logic](./general/evaluation/implementation.md) on your server, saving you the overhead incurred by making a network request per user evaluation.
 The [sub-millisecond evaluation](./general/performance-and-caching.md#local-evaluation) is perfect for latency-minded systems which need to be performant at scale.

 ![Client-side local evaluation experimentation diagram.](../../../assets/images/experiment/server-side-local-overview.drawio.svg)

 !!!warning "Exposure Tracking"
     **Local evaluation does not automatically set experiment user properties**.
-If you use local evaluation and you want to run experiments where success metrics are analyzed, you will need to implement [exposure tracking](../exposure-tracking.md), generally done on the client-side.
+If you use local evaluation and you want to run experiments where success metrics are analyzed, you will need to implement [exposure tracking](../exposure-tracking.md) (generally done on the client-side).

     To more easily track exposures on the client-side, [bootstrap](../../sdks/javascript-sdk.md#bootstrapping) the client-side SDK with the variants evaluated server-side and utilize [automatic exposure tracking](../exposure-tracking.md#automatic-exposure-tracking) using one of the [analytics SDK integrations](../../sdks/javascript-sdk.md#integrations).

 ## Targeting Capabilities